 The Artist Apprenticeship Program began in 1998 and now includes both vocal and instrumental students.
 Apprentices join Albany Pro Musica for specific concert performances and are chosen based on the results of their most recent NYSSMA (New York State School Music Association) ratings and recommendations from their music teacher.
 Each student is paired with an APM singer “mentor” who guides them through the rehearsal process and performance.
 There is no cost to the students involved.

-The 2013 -2014 Artist Apprenticeship Program involves a number of talented vocal students who will join us for our Albany Symphony collaboration, performing Anton Dvorak’s “Stabat Mater”.
+The 2013 -2014 Artist Apprenticeship Program involved a number of talented vocal students who joined us for our Albany Symphony collaboration, performing Anton Dvorak’s “Stabat Mater”.

 - Therese Giordano – Guilderland High School

 - Victoria Smith – Ravena Coeymans Selkirk High School

 - Savannah Hotaling – Ravena Coeymans Selkirk High School

 In Their Own Words – Our Apprentices Speak